-&lt;sup>1 The proposals outlined in the Wisconsin Consolidated State Plan do not have independent legal effect.
-They are subject to authorization and modification by Wisconsin statute or rule.
+1 The proposals outlined by this draft of the Wisconsin Consolidated State Plan do not have independent legal effect and are subject to authorization and modification by Wisconsin statute or rule and approval by the U.S. Department of Education.